novak2000/text2image/README.md

 ## dataset exploration
-Data is downloaded using duckduckGO api
+Data is downloaded using duckduckGO API

 Data exploration can be found inside [`meme2_analysis.ipynb`](./meme2_analysis.ipynb)